Marius Fiche

 Partners:

-The long research work of documentalists and archivists at the Holocaust Memorial has finally revealed that these were in fact photographs of the Punski family, originally from Warsaw, dating back to the 1920s-171930, among which were those of a well-known actress, Franya Winter, performed by the Germans in 1942 in the city of Ashmyany (now located in Belarus).
+A long research work by documentalists and archivists of the Shoah Memorial has finally revealed that these were in fact photographs of the Warsaw-born Punski family from the 1920s to1930, among which were those of a well-known actress, Franya Winter, performed by the Germans in 1942 in the city of Ashmyany (now located in Belarus).

 How could these photos have been abandoned in France, in this pavilion of Choisy-le-Roy and rediscovered 70 years later?

-The documentary specialists of the Centre de documentation du Mémorial de la Shoah conducted the investigation and eventually found a member of the Punski family in the United States: Meryl Frank.
+The documentalists of the Centre de documentation du Mémorial de la Shoah conducted the investigation and eventually found a member of the Punski family in the United States: Meryl Frank.

 This woman, who is also the US ambassador for women’s rights at the UN, sent a family tree that allowed the documentalists to understand that one of Franya Winter’s brothers had emigrated to France in the 1920s and was unfortunately deported by convoy no. 5, leaving behind a woman and a child, To date, we have not found the trace.